IfThenERROR/autoedit/README.txt

 Now let's hook up autoedit in TVHeadend.
 Open a browser and go to the TVHeadend interface (http://your_RPi_IP:9981).
 Go to Configuration→Recording and in the (Default Profile).
 In the field for „Post-Processor Command“ enter autoedit --input "%f" --title "%t" --episode "%d" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --wait“

 --input : This is the file to process, %f makes TVHeadend deliver the full path.
 --title : Use this for series title.
-If not set autoedit will try to read the title from the metadata.
+If not set autoedit will try to read the title from the metadata if present.
 --episode : Use this for episode name.
 If not set autoedit will try to read the episode from the description in the metadata.
 --comskip : Marks commercials for automatic skipping using Comskip.
 --transcode [decoder] [encoder] [bitrate]: Transcodes the video using ffmpeg.
 The sample above does de- and encoding in RPi's hardware and hence is pretty fast.
 For SD videos it's near 90 fps.
 Make sure you use the correct settings here.